 The educational programs will include a computer presentation and an art project to reinforce the lessons.

 "We have a series of timepieces that were influenced by the railroads and Industrial Revolution," Diersen explained.
-"Some of the things we have today, that help keep time more accurate, were made possible by some of the inventions and ideas that came from those early eras.

 "It's interesting to study historic cultures and wonder why we are obsessed with time," she said.
 "We all look at our phones and watches regularly during the day.
 So this is relevant and important to understand the history with some of these significant timepieces."